GoogleCloudPlatform/config-validator/docs/user_guide.md

 cloud administrators are concerned about misconfigurations that may cause security and governance violations.

-Administrators need to be able to put up guardrails that follow security best practices and help drive the environment towards programmatic security and governance while enabling developers to go fast.
+Cloud Administrators need to be able to put up guardrails that follow security best practices and help drive the environment towards programmatic security and governance while enabling developers to go fast.